jedisct1/libsodium-doc/public-key_cryptography/authenticated_encryption.md

 message specifically for Bob, using Bob's public key.

 Based on Bob's public key, Alice can compute a shared secret key.
-Using Alice's public key and his secret key, Bob can compute the exact same shared secret key.
+Using Alice's public key and his secret key, Bob can compute the same shared secret key.
-That shared secret key can be used to verify that the encrypted message was not tampered with, before eventually decrypting it.
+That shared secret key can be used to verify that the encrypted message was not tampered with before decryption.

-In order to send messages to Bob, Alice only needs Bob's public key.
-Bob should never ever share his secret key (not even with Alice).
+To send messages to Bob, Alice only needs Bob's public key.
+Bob should never share his secret key, even with Alice.

-For verification and decryption, Bob only needs Alice's public key, the nonce and the ciphertext.
-Alice should never ever share her secret key either, even with Bob.
+For verification and decryption, Bob only needs Alice's public key, the nonce, and the ciphertext.
+Alice should never share her secret key either, even with Bob.

-Bob can reply to Alice using the same system, without having to generate a distinct key pair.
+Bob can reply to Alice using the same system without needing to generate a distinct key pair.

 The nonce doesn't have to be confidential, but it should be used with just one invocation of `crypto_box_easy()` for a particular pair of public and secret keys.

-One easy way to generate a nonce is to use `randombytes_buf()`, considering the size of the nonces the risk of any random collisions is negligible.
+One easy way to generate a nonce is to use `randombytes_buf()`.
+Considering the size of the nonce, the risk of a random collision is negligible.

 For some applications, if you wish to use nonces to detect missing messages or to ignore replayed messages, it is also acceptable to use a simple incrementing counter as a nonce.
+However, you must ensure that the same value is never reused.
+Be careful as you may have multiple threads or even hosts generating messages using the same key pairs.
 A better alternative is to use the `crypto_secretstream()` API.

-When doing so you must ensure that the same value can never be re-used (for example you may have multiple threads or even hosts generating messages using the same key pairs).

-As stated above, senders can decrypt their own messages, and compute a valid authentication tag for any messages encrypted with a given shared secret key.
+As stated above, senders can decrypt their own messages and compute a valid authentication tag for any messages encrypted with a given shared secret key.
 This is generally not an issue for online protocols.
-If this is not acceptable, check out the Sealed Boxes section, as well as the Key Exchange section in this documentation.
+If this is not acceptable, then check out the Sealed Boxes and Key Exchange sections of the documentation.

 ## Key pair generation